Florent Amodio

 Florent Amodio (born 12 May 1990) is a French figure skating coach and former competitor.
 He is the 2011 European champion, a four-time French national champion (2010, 2013-2015), and the 2008 JGP Final champion.
 He has represented France at two Winter Olympics.

 Personal life

 Florent Amodio was born in Sobral, Ceará, Brazil.
 A French couple adopted him as an infant, along with his sister.
 He was raised in Fremainville, Val-d'Oise.
 He holds both French and Brazilian citizenship.

 In addition to competing, Amodio has also studied for a coaching diploma.
 In 2012, he took on a starring role in the movie Programme Libre, in which he portrays a teenaged skater named Gauthier.
 Amodio intends to study journalism and pursue a career in that field.

+In September 2020, Amodio married his girlfriend, Sofia Gassoumi, who also coaches at his rink.

 Career

 Early years

 Amodio began skating at the age of four and was coached by Bernard Glesser for more than fifteen years.
 At the age of 12, he was diagnosed with Osgood-Schlatter disease, causing knee pain and edema.
 It left him unable to skate for 18 months.
 He returned to competition in 2004 and first represented France internationally in 2005.

 After finishing third and first at his 2008–09 JGP events, Amodio won the 2008–2009 ISU Junior Grand Prix Final in his fourth and final season on the circuit.
 He later had a disappointing 15th place showing at Junior Worlds.
 Amodio was part of the French team that competed at the inaugural World Team Trophy in April 2009, and finished 10th in the men's field.